Anxious-Avoidant Attachment Style: Understanding and Overcoming It

 You Don’t Trust Others Easily

-People with anxious avoidant attachment may struggle to trust others, especially when it comes to emotional intimacy.
+People with an anxious-avoidant attachment may struggle to trust others, especially when it comes to emotional intimacy.
 You may feel like you need to keep your guard up to protect yourself from being hurt, leading to difficulty forming close relationships.

 You can also learn more about your attachment style by taking our Attachment Style Quiz.